tundetubo/JavaForBeginners/README.md

   boolean represent only two possible values of true or false.

-  Each of these data types can hold deffering values. for instance
+  Each of these data types can hold deffering values.

-  To declare a primitive data of type int:
+  To declare a primitive data  type use the syntax containing the data type name, followed by the name you have given the data and finally a semicolon as shown below:

-             int number;
+             byte number1;   short number2;   int number3;  char alphabet;   long number4;  float number5;   double number6;  boolean yesOrNo;

 ## NonPrimitive data types ##